 The Vehicle Certification Agency is not able to advise on whether your product meets the legal definition.
 HMRC have provided guideance on moving qualifying goods from Northern Ireland to the rest of the UK which may be helpful.

 European Union Type Approval

-One system is based around European Union (EU) instruments and provides for the type approval of whole vehicles, vehicle systems, components and separate technical units.
+European Union (EU) legislation provides for the type approval of whole vehicles, vehicle systems, components and separate technical units.
 This harmonises the standards for vehicles which are to be placed on the market, sold, registered or entered into service in the EU.
-Member States appoint an Approval Authority and EU type approvals may be granted by the Approval Authority.

-As there are two systems of type approval used in Europe, to distinguish between them these are sometimes known as ‘little e’ approvals.
-This is derived from the fact that products marked in accordance with the EU requirements may bear an EU approval mark characterised by having a lower case ‘e’, followed by a number corresponding to the issuing Member State, surrounded by a rectangle.
+As there are two systems of type approval used in Europe (the UN type approval framework is also utilised), EU type approvals are sometimes known as ‘little e’ approvals.
+This is derived from the fact that products marked in accordance with the EU requirements may bear an EU approval mark characterised by having a lower case ‘e’ followed by a number in a rectangle;

-and the type approval numbers written on the type approval certificates themselves and on CoCs and other associated documents have a lower case ‘e’ as part of the type approval numbering.
+The type approval numbers written on the type approval certificates themselves and on CoCs and other associated documents have a lower case ‘e’ as part of the type approval numbering system.

 WEBTA-Intro0 Rev 1